josephmontes/VAA/README.md

     #### 2022
     ![Screenshot 2023-09-11 202547](https://github.com/josephmontes/VAA/assets/125607783/ab8361f3-778e-4d4d-ae20-a4dba58ebe69)

-- With a young pitcher especially, as long as he keeps his 'rate' high, you should expect these numbers to improve as he gets a feel for how to use this weapon
+- With a young pitcher especially, as long as he keeps his 'rate' high, you should expect the wOBA against his 4-Seam Fastball to improve
-  - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7%! usage currently
+  - But his 4-Seam Fastball usage has gone from 51.6% in 2021 to 18.7%! usage in 2023
   - Primarily throws a Slider now
 - Additionally, in 2023, his 'good' 4-Seam Fastball 'rate' has dropped over 6% and is not above that 30% threshold like it used to be
   #### 2023